maarky/option/README.md

 * Resource for resources (marrky\Option\Type\Resource\Option)
 * String for strings (marrky\Option\Type\String\Option)

 Each of these extend the base Option class and are extended by their own Some and None classes.
-The only exception is that marrky\Option\Type\DateTime\Option extends marrky\Option\Type\Object\Option.

 The Option class should be used for type declarations while the Some and None classes provide the actual objects you will be working with.
 Consider the following example: